What are cranberries?

 Read more from the NHS about allergic reactions.

-Cranberry and their products may interact with certain prescribed medications including warfarin.
-If in doubt or you have concerns refer to your GP for guidance.
+Cranberries and any products that contain them or their juice may interact with certain prescribed medications, including warfarin.
+If in doubt or you have concerns, refer to your GP for guidance.

 Healthy cranberry recipes

 This article was last reviewed on 31 August 2021 by Kerry Torrens.